payoh/php-client-directkit-xml-soap-sdk/README.md

 # Generate the SDK

-We will use [`wsdl2phpgenerator client`](https://github.com/wsdl2phpgenerator/wsdl2phpgenerator-cli) to generate the LemonWay Stubs:
+We will use [`wsdl2phpgenerator client`](https://github.com/wsdl2phpgenerator/wsdl2phpgenerator-cli) to generate the Payoh Stubs:
 ```
 php wsdl2phpgenerator-2.5.5.phar -i https://ws.lemonway.fr/mb/YOUR_COMPANY/dev/directkitxml/service.asmx?wsdl -o .\directkitxml -n Directkit
 ```
-this command will generate the PHP classes corespond to all requests / response of the [Lemonway Directkit API]
+this command will generate the PHP classes corespond to all requests / response of the [Payoh Directkit API]

 The stubs are created in the `directkitxml` folder with the namespace `Directkit`.
 Feel free to change them as your needs but **NEVER modify the generated stubs**.

-**You have to generate these Stubs for each update of the LemonWay API**.
+**You have to generate these Stubs for each update of the Payoh API**.

 # Sample SDK Usage